 Quality Improvement Course

-Fellows are immersed in a couple of half day retreats to learn QI concepts and design projects along with nursing students.
-They are coached throughout the year at monthly meetings on QI project execution.
+Fellows are immersed in a couple of half day retreats to learn QI concepts and design projects.
+They are coached throughout the year with frequent meetings on QI project execution.
 Many fellows go on to present results of their projects at the Society for Post-Acute and Long-Term Care (AMDA) National Meeting.